cyberflamingo/exobrain/classes-and-objects.md

 are what objects are capable of doing.

 This is done by the mean of _instance variables_ and _instance methods_.
-The former keep tack of state and the later keep track of behavior for objects.
+The former keep track of state and the later keep track of behavior for objects.

 ```ruby